-If there’s one new years resolution you should have for 2017, it’s to save money for that dream trip.
+If there’s one new years resolution you should have this year, it’s to save money for that dream trip.
 And what better way to do that than earning money from the comfort of your own home?

-I have been doing surveys for years.
+I have been doing surveys for years and I’ve (genuinely) earned thousands of pounds from them.
 I’ve tried and tested a ton of sites.
 I’ve had payouts from nearly all the ones I’ve signed up to, even if some of them have taken way longer than they should have done.
-I have ditched all the weak ones and now only have a select few “favourites” that I stick to; the ones that are more worth my time.
+Now, I’ve ditched all the weak ones and only have a select few “favourites” that I stick to; the ones that are more worth my time.

-Surveys are one of my “side-hustles”, and you may remember from my last post that they’re the subject of one of my 2017 challenges – I received a £50 cheque today, so that’s a good start!
+I’m not going to pretend that survey sites are instant money makers.
+They’re not, and you do have to… you know, fill out surveys in order to earn the cash.
+It’s not a passive income, but does provide a little extra.
+Surveys are one of my main “side-hustles”, and you may remember from my last post that they’re the subject of one of my 2017 challenges – I received a £50 cheque today, so that’s a good start!

-So what are surveys?
-They are a market research tool used by companies to figure out what they should be doing, who their target audiences are, and how they think.
-These companies outsource to survey companies, who then pass the money on to those who participate in the research.
+So, what are surveys?
+Quite simply, they are a market research tool used by companies to figure out what they should be doing, who their target audiences are, and how they think.
+These companies outsource to survey companies, who then pass some of the money on to those who participate in the research.

 I’ll admit: it’s not the most exciting thing you can do with your time.
-A lot of money-making websites don’t advocate them as much as I do because it’s a bit of effort (yet they bang on about Swagbucks which imo requires WAY more effort for little return).
+A lot of money-making websites don’t advocate them as much as I do because it’s a bit of effort (yet they bang on about Swagbucks which imo requires WAY more effort for very little return… but conveniently offers rewards for referrals.
+Funny that.
+Side note: that link is my referral!
+Do with it what you wish, if you want to give it a go then maybe you’ll get on with it better than I do!).

 So here are my top survey sites and why I recommend them.

 This is my ABSOLUTE favourite.
 It’s the highest paying survey site I’ve found in the UK – and it’s not product-based market research.
-Its main focus is political issues, which I generally find really interesting compared to… you know, surveys on cars.
+Its main focus is political issues (you might have seen them attributed to statistics in the news), which I generally find really interesting compared to… you know, surveys on cars.
 They claim to pay £1 for every five minutes of your time – I find that some of the higher paid surveys take longer than that, but equally I’ve had “5 minute” ones that have taken less than a minute but I still get the £1.
 If I’m short on time and can’t do all my surveys (which… happens a lot), I ALWAYS prioritise doing ones from these guys first.
+They’re not as frequent as some survey sites but I usually get at least £10 of surveys per week, so potentially you could get a payout every month.

 Payout by: cheque for £50

-Pros: best paying survey site, automatically sends you a cheque when you reach £50, you don’t even have to prod them to redeem it
+Pros: best paying survey site, interesting surveys, automatically send you a cheque when you reach £50, you don’t even have to prod them to redeem it

-Cons: they don’t send surveys every day, minimum payout is £50 (but really you can easily get that in a month or two)
+Cons: they don’t send surveys every day, minimum payout is pretty high

 Payout by: cheque for £50

-Pros: you never get screened out of surveys so you’re guaranteed a paycheck
+Pros: you never get screened out of surveys so you’re guaranteed a paycheck, interesting surveys

-Cons: another high minimum payout, takes a lot longer to reach than Populus
+Cons: another high minimum payout, but takes a lot longer to reach than Populus

-One of the survey site leaders, this used to be my favourite but the pay has gone downhill (most surveys used to pay out 50 “marketpoints” and now most are only 30).
-However, I receive up to 10 surveys a day from them.
+One of the survey site leaders, this has always been one of my favourites and the pay is always pretty consistent for the lengths of surveys.
+I also receive up to 10 surveys a day from them.
 This means potentially I can cash out £30 every week, but that would take a bit of work!
-Their surveys can be anything from product related to movie trailers to banking, sometimes they even do bonus surveys like filling in a “diary” for a week (these are usually pretty well paid).
+Their surveys can be anything from product related to movie trailers to banking, and sometimes they even do bonus surveys like filling in a “diary” for a week or downloading an app (these are usually pretty well paid).
 I’ve also received a few samples from them where I’ve had to fill out a feedback survey afterwards.

-Payout by: lots of options including Starbucks vouchers, Amazon vouchers etc, but I usually cash out £30 via PayPal for 1080 marketpoints.
-This works out at 36 points per £1, while vouhers are a slightly better rate at 34 points to the £1.
-Up to you, really.
+Payout by: lots of options including Starbucks vouchers, Amazon vouchers etc, but I usually cash out £10 via PayPal for 1150 marketpoints.
+Amazon vouchers are slightly better value (1100 for £10) but I’d rather have the cash

 Pros: I receive millions of surveys from them, they’re a worldwide company so anyone can use them